 The job assignment is expected to begin in April 2017.
 The contract is for 12 months and can be subject to renewal.
 Gross salary is competitive and will be based on qualification and experience.

 Applicants should have a sufficient theoretical background and proven experience in data management, estimation of econometric models for cross-section and panel data, and be familiar with non-linear (Logit, Probit, Tobit) econometric models.
 An MSc in Economics (Quantitative track) or Statistics is compulsory.
 A PhD is not a required title, although it is highly valued.
 Applications from students wishing to start their PhD, or to apply for one, in a related field during the period are welcome.
 Proficiency (C1) in English is mandatory, and knowledge of Italian is valued positively.

 · has previous knowledge at the postgraduate level of topics related to urban and environmental economics;

 · feels comfortable with daily working with empirical economics, including data manipulation and model estimation;

 · has intermediate knowledge of STATA and good command of the R language, including basic programming skills;

 How to apply

 Applicants can submit their application and detailed curriculum vitae here.
 Please mention ref: SAS-LAND.03.2017 in the application.

 Deadline for applications

-FEEM and CMCC will begin considering candidates immediately and will continue until the position is filled.
-Applications received after April 15th, 2015 are not guaranteed full consideration.
+FEEM will begin considering candidates immediately and will continue until the position is filled.
+Please submit your application at your earliest convenience.
+Applications received after April 15, 2017 are not guaranteed full consideration.